groundy

 Q: How does DNS-Persist-01 differ from the existing DNS-01 challenge?
 A: DNS-01 requires creating a unique, ephemeral TXT record for each certificate request or renewal, while DNS-Persist-01 uses a persistent TXT record containing account identification that can be reused across multiple certificate issuances without requiring real-time DNS updates.

 Q: Is DNS-Persist-01 secure enough for production use?
 A: The specification design incorporates robust security measures including mandatory account binding, optional DNSSEC validation, multi-perspective issuance corroboration, and time-bounded validation through the persistUntil parameter.
-However, DNS-Persist-01 is not yet available for production use — it remains an IETF Internet-Draft as of April 2026, with Let’s Encrypt targeting deployment later in 2026.
-[Updated April 2026]
+However, DNS-Persist-01 is not yet available for production use.
+The specification advanced to -01 in March 2026 and Let’s Encrypt has the challenge type available on its staging environment, with production deployment now likely in Q3 2026.

 Q: Can I use DNS-Persist-01 with multiple certificate authorities simultaneously?
 A: Yes, the specification explicitly supports multi-issuer environments.
 Domain owners can provision separate TXT records for each authorized CA at the same DNS label, with each CA filtering for records matching its issuer-domain-name.